knowrahman/AWS-SAA-C02-Course/README.md

 - Think of them as a container for the actual physical master keys.
 - These are all backed by **physical** key material.
 - You can generate or import the key material.
-- CMKs can be used for up to **4KB of data**.
+- CMKs can be used to encrypt or decrypt data  up to **4KB of data**.

-It is logical and contains
+It is logical and key contains

 - Key ID: unique identifier for the key
 - Creation Date